StarArawn/bevy_tiled/README.md

 Use `default-features=false, features=["web"]` in your project's `Cargo.toml`.
 Tiled maps using Zstd compression are not supported.

+## Contributing

+We are so happy to be seeing more PRs!
+Keep 'em coming!
-## Top-needed features
+### Top-requested features

   * better support for isometric maps
+    * ~tile layer offsets~ Thanks Dint!
+    * isometric projection for rectangular objects
-  * support for embeded objects in tiles
+  * support for collision objects in tiles
+    * ~objectgroups in objects~ implemented recently for rects!
+    * objectgroups within tiles
   * support for embedded images in Tmx files
+  * support for flipping sprite objects, and their associated collision regions
   * support for animations
+  * support for tint color and opacity